Last September, I went on a family trip to Bangkok (DUH) and I arranged a day trip to the

 The feature of the place would be the huge reclining Buddha, sitting at 37 metres long and 8 metres high, it's really amazing to just think about how it was built with the limited resources.

-With that, I sum up the day trip to the ancient city of Ayutthaya !
+the day trip to the ancient city of Ayutthaya !

 No comments: